-Miller Theatre Rehabilitation
+Miller Theater Rehabilitation

 Lord Aeck Sargent led the team for the rehabilitation of the 1940's Miller Theater in Augusta.

 Additions to the existing Miller Theater include an expanded stage house to the rear of the building and expanded patron spaces and amenities through the use of a building directly adjacent to the main entrance of the Miller Theater.
-In addition to this expansion, modifications to the original theater are designed to refine the natural acoustics of the space for SOA and to make the space flexible for uses.
+In addition to this expansion, modifications to the original theater are designed to refine the natural acoustics of the space for the symphony and to make the space flexible for uses.
 Existing historic features were restored, including an aluminum ticket booth, terrazzo flooring, plaster, wood and marble features, original art moderne doors and lighting fixtures, and the original façade, which includes stucco, glass block, aluminum fins and a large marquee.

 In collaboration with 2KM Architects in Augusta.